dominik-pichler/Review_me_if_you_can/README.md

 2. **TimeTac**: <br> A plattform that allows to track process times of (cleaning) people.
 In this case, it is used to track and access data about who has cleaned which apartment, when and for how long.

-In addition (for advanced analytics), the collected reviews (via KRoss Booking) are automatically translated and pre-evaluated via a sentiment analysis.
+In addition (for advanced analytics), the collected reviews (via Kross Booking) are automatically translated and pre-evaluated via a sentiment analysis.
 1. **Translation:**<br>
    As the customers of the appartements can (and have been) writing reviews in more than 150 different languages, I had to start out by translating them.
    For this purpose, I used the `src/review_process_utils/review_translor.py` script that utilizes the `googleTrans` package to translate all reviews (if possible) to english.